flaggo/pydu/docs/index.rst

-.. pylib documentation master file, created by sphinx-quickstart on Fri Oct  6 23:05:59 2017.
+.. pydu documentation master file, created by sphinx-quickstart on Fri Oct  6 23:05:59 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pylib documentation
+pydu documentation
 ===================

 About
 -----

-**pylib** (python library) is a library of useful data structures and utils for Python 2 and 3, which collected from open source projects and created by contributors.
+**pydu** (python library) is a library of useful data structures and utils for Python 2 and 3, which collected from open source projects and created by contributors.

 It is with Python versions from **2.7 to 3.6**.

-The pylib documentation you're reading is distributed as a single HTML page.
+The pydu documentation you're reading is distributed as a single HTML page.

 Data Structures